cityofcapetown/airflow_docker_datapipelines/README.md

-# Airflow with Docker
+# Airflow with ~~Docker~~ Kubernetes
-This image builds upon [Puckel's Airflow image](https://github.com/puckel/docker-airflow), specialising it for use as controller of tasks being run in standalone Docker containers (using the Python Docker bindings).
+This image builds upon [Puckel's Airflow image](https://github.com/puckel/docker-airflow), specialising it for use as controller of tasks being run ~~standalone Docker containers (using the Python Docker bindings)~~ in a Kubernetes cluster.

+Please note these instructions are for launching the Docker container standalone.
+Please head over to the [Kubernetes README](./k8s/README.md) to go on the exciting journey of deploying this container as a service within a Kubernetes cluster (which Airflow will also use to run tasks).

-It uses a LocalExecutor to allow for task parallelism, doesn't laod the example, and adds a few utilities as well as localising to South Africa, otherwise the config is left as the defaults.
+This airflow configuration uses a LocalExecutor to allow for task parallelism, doesn't load the examples, and adds a few utilities as well as localising to South Africa, otherwise the config is left to the defaults.

 On the last point, I would be open to a pull request to make this optional as I realise not everyone is lucky enough to live in SA.